opencord/voltha-docs/howto/docs.voltha.org/quickstart.rst

    # Rebase your sandbox, merge branch=master into branch=dev-joey
    ... git rebase documentation URL needed here ...

-   # Create a patch and request a code review
+   # Push your branch and open a pull request to request a code review
-   git review --reviewers email1 email2 email3
+   git push origin dev-joey

 Sample commit message